top of page

 I’ve had the unfortunate encounter of dealing with a client once who just expected their website to bring them clients without doing any marketing because quote “they hated it.”
 I’ve had 2 clients pumped to sell their services after working with me but soon after one close their business because of bouts of depression brought on by external factors, while the other didn’t renew their hosting because she was dealing with a personal situation.

 But I’ve also had 2 clients who took the work we did together and ran with it.
-One of them came back and said that their business overall grew 40% because it.
-But design isn’t the reason you receive a client, the brand is.
+One of them came back and said that their business grew 40% overall because of it.
+But design isn’t the reason you receive a client; the brand is.

-Your visual identity only plays a supporting role in your journey accomplishing your business goals.
+Your visual identity only plays a supporting role in your journey to accomplishing your business goals.

 I am the Founder and Visual Brand Strategist at The BrandTUB **Put the service you provide online with The One-Page **Do the research on your own with The One-Page Workbook **Sign up to receive these weekly articles in your inbox if you’re not quite ready to work with me yet.